Beta: Exceptions via API

 Payload structure

-Unlike other webhook events, container.exceptions.updated has a simplified payload with exception-specific fields and no changes object:
+Unlike other webhook events, container.exceptions.updated has a simplified payload with exception-specific fields in a context object and no changes object:

 {